What is Vertical Integration?

 - The company can seek to gain a larger market share due to its competitive practices.

 - There are possibilities that the company may lose focus on its core competencies.

-- Competitive Advantage: The company will now have a competitive advantage because consumers can choose their products because costs are lower and the product quality will certainly be better, due to the company’s direct control.
+- Competitive Advantage: The company will now have a competitive advantage because consumers can choose their products because costs are lower, and the product quality will undoubtedly be better due to the company’s direct control.

-- Loss of Focus: It is often considered that vertical integration may make a company lose focus on its core competency and will now have to find suitable management to run both the companies efficiently so there exists no drop in the quality of products and services.
+- Loss of Focus: It is often considered that vertical integration may make a company lose focus on its core competency and will now have to find suitable management to run both the companies efficiently.
+Hence, there exists no drop in the quality of products and services.

 Difference between Horizontal and Vertical Integration